inexorgame-obsolete/wiki-mirror/Coding-Standards.md

 ## String

-Large parts of the Inexor codbase are not using strings but only char arrays (limited to 260 chars).
+Large parts of the Inexor codebase are not using strings but only char arrays (limited to 260 chars).
 For new code it is preferred to use std::string, however this might not be possible in large parts of Inexor.
 Here are the basics how Sauer deals with strings:

 `typedef char string[260]` in tools.h

 * **defformatstring(_stringname_) (_"Example %s %d and %u", char *a, int b, uint c_);**
  * defines `string _stringname_` and formats the second expression
- * e.g. `a = "Values", b = -2, c = 5` will lead to `string stringname` beeing `"Example Values -2 and 5"`
+ * e.g. `a = "Values", b = -2, c = 5` will lead to `string stringname` being `"Example Values -2 and 5"`

 * **formatstring(_stringname_) (_see above_);**
  * does **not** define `string _stringname_`